Transit Circulator Study

 North Carolina Department of Transportation Transit-Oriented Development Study

-The Town of Apex will be participating in a regional study led by the North Carolina Department of Transportation to plan for development around future passenger rail service.
-This study will focus on passenger rail along the existing “S-Line” corridor which starts at the Virginia border, passes through Apex, and ends at the South Carolina state line.
+The North Carolina Department of Transportation (NCDOT) released the final report for the S-Line Transit Oriented Development Study.
+The Town of Apex participated in this regional effort focused on development recommendations supportive of future passenger rail along the existing “S-Line” corridor which starts at the Virginia border, passes through Apex, and ends at the South Carolina state line.
 More information is available at: NCDOT Transit Oriented Development Study.
-Sign up for email updates below to be included on future information from the Town regarding this upcoming study.

 Wake County Transit Plan